pado-labs/pado-network/README.md

 ### Data Provider

 `Data Provider` is the owner of `Data`.
-It encrypts data using the public keys of `Data Provder` and publishes it on Arweave.
+It encrypts data using the public keys of `PADO Node` and publishes it on Arweave.

 ### Data User